Imimi328/Aegis-Labs/README.md

 <h2>1.
 System Overview</h2>
 <p>
 Aegis Labs constitutes a proprietary threat intelligence system designed for the proactive authentication of digital media assets.
-The platform mitigates intellectual property violations—specifically the unauthorized redistribution of sports media—by deploying a scalable, asynchronous pipeline that combines computer vision, natural language processing, and structural similarity analysis.
+The platform mitigates intellectual property violations, specifically the unauthorized redistribution of sports media, by deploying a scalable, asynchronous pipeline that combines computer vision, natural language processing, and structural similarity analysis.
 </p>